10 Non-Invasive Butterfly Bush Alternatives

 Bloom time: Summer

-Ruby Spice Summersweet (Clethra alnifolia) is a standout alternative to butterfly bush, offering exceptional pollinator appeal without the invasive drawbacks.
+Ruby Spice summersweet (Clethra alnifolia) is a standout alternative to butterfly bush, offering exceptional pollinator appeal without the invasive drawbacks.

 Its fragrant, bright pink blooms are rich in nectar, drawing hoards of butterflies, bees and pollinators and filling the air with a sweet scent.